-complete resume and publication list in HTML format).
+complete resume and publication list).

 Research InterestsProgramming Environments, End-User Software Engineering, Handheld devices, User Interface Development Systems, User Interfaces, Programming by Example, Visual Programming, Interaction Techniques, and Window Management